Scotland beat Ireland by eight runs to win T20 group

 Scottish openers George Munsey (20) and Oli Hairs (4) made hay against some of the lesser lights, trading record scores along the way, but both were gone inside the first four overs.

-It didn't slow the hosts down though, with McMullen and Berrington in fine touch.
+It didn't slow the hosts down though, with McMullen and Berrington in fine touch, forging a key partnership of 104.
 Crashing blow followed crashing blow, including one mighty crack destined for the Water of Leith from the skipper.

 Berrington was dropped from the next ball, with George Dockrell, facing the strong sun, spilling it near the rope.